kluferso/MesaDigital/README.md

    - Click the green "Reload" button
    - Your app should now be available at: http://$USERNAME.pythonanywhere.com

+## Automated Deployment with GitHub Actions

+MesaDigital now supports automated deployments to PythonAnywhere using GitHub Actions:

+1. Configure GitHub Secrets:
+   - Go to your GitHub repository Settings > Secrets and Variables > Actions
+   - Add the following secrets:
+     - `PYTHONANYWHERE_API_TOKEN`: Your PythonAnywhere API token
+     - `PYTHONANYWHERE_USERNAME`: Your PythonAnywhere username

+2. Push to main branch:
+   - Any push to the main branch will automatically trigger a deployment
+   - The GitHub Action will:
+     - Pull the latest code from GitHub
+     - Install any new dependencies
+     - Reload the PythonAnywhere web app

+3. Monitor deployments:
+   - Check deployment status in the Actions tab of your GitHub repository
+   - Detailed logs are available for each deployment run

+This automated deployment ensures your MesaDigital application is always up-to-date with the latest features and improvements.

 ## Troubleshooting PythonAnywhere Deployment

 1. Check the error logs: